EsotericSquishyy/superTemplate/README.md

 # superTemplate

 A [`Typst`](https://github.com/typst/typst) suite of templates and macros for taking notes, doing problem sets, and writing reports in Mathematics, Computer Science, Physics, and Engineering.
-This is best used as a companion to [our other package](https://github.com/EsotericSquishyy/superTheorems).
+This package is best used as a companion to [our other package](https://github.com/EsotericSquishyy/superTheorems).

 > [`Typst`](https://github.com/typst/typst) is required to use this package.
 > You can get started by via the integrated language service [`Tinymist`](https://github.com/Myriad-Dreamin/tinymist) or by referring to Typst's [installation page](https://github.com/typst/typst?tab=readme-ov-file#installation).